Welcome to the world of competitive Scrabble!

 everything from who goes first to what to do if you accidentally draw too

-While the fundamental basics of the game are more or less universal, tournament-style Scrabble play follows the Official Tournament Rules established by the National Scrabble Association.
+While the fundamental basics of the game are more or less universal, tournament-style Scrabble play follows the Official Tournament Rules established by the North American Scrabble Players Association.
 If there is a dispute over a rule's interpretation or a situation arises that is not covered by the rules, a club director will resolve it.

 Rules for Recreational Division games will be determined by the players involved.
 If a dispute does arise, a club director will attempt to resolve it.